corefan/xenko-docs/en/manual/graphics/materials/subsurface-scattering.md

 ## Global subsurface scattering options

 These options apply globally to all materials that use subsurface scattering.

-There are additional controls in the **[graphics compositor](../graphics/graphics-compositor/index.md)**.
+There are additional controls related to the effect in the **[graphics compositor](../graphics/graphics-compositor/index.md)**.

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.